-This is something I have an inner battle with all the time with my meditations.
-I know they're a different style than most others, and rather than seeing that as a good thing I see it as something I should fret over.
-I build this inner worry in me and protect it like it's a precious flower, when in fact, it's only blocking the light and putting shadows one everything.
+This is something I have an inner battle with all the time.
+I know my work is unique, and rather than seeing that as a good thing, I see it as something I should fret over.
+I build this inner worry in me and protect it like it's a precious flower, when in fact, it's only blocking the light and putting shadows over the things trying to grow.

 There is never, ever a need to worry there aren't enough opportunities, clients, fans, resources, etc. for all of us to do what we do.